ErbB4/HSP-SS-interplay/data_and_code_by_figure/Fig7/doubled_SS/raster_data/readme.md

-In this folder you find all the spiking data.
+In this folder you find all the spiking data for plotting the raster plot.